What is Regression Testing? Test Cases (Example)

 Retest All

-This is one of the methods for Regression Testing, specifically employing a regression testing suite, in which all the tests in the existing test bucket or suite should be re-executed.
-This is very expensive as it requires huge time and resources.
+This is one of the methods for Regression Testing, specifically employing a regression testing suite.
+In this case, all the tests in the existing test bucket or suite should be re-executed.
+This is an expensive method as it requires a lot of time and resources.

 Regression Test Selection

-Regression Test Selection is a technique in which some selected test cases from test suite are executed to test whether the modified code affects the software application or not.
-Test cases are categorized into two parts, reusable test cases which can be used in further regression cycles and obsolete test cases which can not be used in succeeding cycles.
+Regression Test Selection is a technique where some selected test cases from a test suite are executed.
+It helps test whether the modified code affects the software application or not.
+Here, test cases are categorized into two parts.
+The reusable test cases can be used in further regression cycles, while obsolete test cases cannot be used in succeeding cycles.

 Prioritization of Test Cases

-Prioritize the test cases depending on business impact, critical & frequently used functionalities.
-Selection of test cases based on priority will greatly reduce the regression test suite.
+Prioritization of the test cases depends on the business impact, criticality, and frequently used functional tests.
+Also, prioritization of test cases based on priority greatly reduces the effort of executing regression tests.

 Selecting test cases for regression testing

-It was found from industry data that a good number of the defects reported by customers were due to last minute bug fixes creating side effects and hence selecting the Test Case for regression testing is an art and not that easy.
-Effective Regression Tests can be done by selecting the following test cases –
+It was found from industry data that a good number of the defects reported by customers were due to last-minute bug fixes.
+This resulted in side effects, hence, selecting the Test Cases for regression testing is not an easy task.

-• Functionalities which are more visible to the users
+• Functionalities that are more visible to the users

 • Test cases which verify core features of the product

-• Test cases of Functionalities which has undergone more and recent changes
+• Test cases of functionalities that have undergone more recent changes.

 • Boundary value test cases